Kawamata--Miyaoka type inequality for $\mathbb{Q}$-Fano varieties with canonical singularities: -Fano threefolds with terminal singularities

 \begin{example} Let $X\simeq \mathbb P(1,2,3,5)$ be one of the examples in \cite[Theorem 1.4]{Prokhorov2010}.
 The projection of $X$ onto the first two coordinates gives a rank two foliation $\sF\subsetneq \sT_X$.
 It is easy to see that $c_1(\sF)=\sO_X(8)$ and $c_1(\sT_X)=\sO_X(11)$ and hence

 which means that $\sT_X$ is not semi-stable. \end{example}

 Thus we cannot expect to improve Theorem \ref{thm.main} in dimension three by using the semi-stability of tangent sheaves.
-However, combining the explicit classification of terminal $\bQ$-Fano threefolds with a refined argument of the proof of Theorem \ref{thm.main} will give us an improvement of Theorem \ref{thm.main} for any terminal $\bQ$-Fano threefold $X$.
-Indeed, if $q\mathbb Q(X)\geq 9$, then by \cite[Proposition 3.6]{Prokhorov2010} and \eqref{eq.range}, an easy computation shows that either
+However, combining the known explicit classification in special cases with a refined argument of the proof of Theorem \ref{thm.main} will give us such an improvement.
+Indeed, if $X$ is a $\bQ$-Fano threefold with terminal singularities and $\rho(X)=1$ such that $\hat{\iota}_X\geq 9$, then by \cite[Proposition 3.6]{Prokhorov2010} and \eqref{eq.range}, an easy computation shows that either

 or